 Learn more about the application form well before the application submission deadline.

-Fill in all the application form’s required fields as early as possible.
-Use the "Save and check page" and "Check full application" buttons to make sure you have filled in all mandatory fields.
+Fill in all the required fields for the application form as early as possible.
+Use the "Save and check page" and "Check full application" buttons to ensure you have filled in all mandatory fields.

 3. Remember to save your work often

 If you stay in one section of the application form for two hours without saving, the form will close automatically without being stored.
-So remember to click on the "Save and check page" button at regular intervals.
+So remember to click the "Save and check page" button regularly.

 Your application form will be saved automatically when you use the menu in the left-hand column to move to different sections of the form.